pearlxcore/PS4-Dump-Checker/README.md

 # PS4-Dump-Checker

 Tool to validate PS4 flash dump.
+Missing CoreOS validation.
+Will be added soon.

 # Used Libs